azajay08/azajay08/README.md

 ### Hi there <picture><source srcset="https://fonts.gstatic.com/s/e/notoemoji/latest/1f44b/512.webp" type="image/webp"><img src="https://fonts.gstatic.com/s/e/notoemoji/latest/1f44b/512.gif" alt="👋" width="32" height="32"></picture>
 My name is Aaron.
-I moved to Finland form the U.K. quite a few years ago now.
+I moved to Finland from the U.K. quite a few years ago now.
 I am currently studying at Hive Helsinki - The coding school (42 network).
 I first got into coding for the same reason as many other people...
 I enjoy solving problems.
 I started using various home automations around the house to only finding myself wanting to do more.
 So initially it all started because I wanted to automate as many things as I could....
 It's a forever ongoing process.

 I am familiar with: